asc-csa/EO-Visualization-and-Search-Tutorial/README.md

 The search and distribution of these images is provided by the Earth Observation Data Management System (EODMS) managed by Natural Resources Canada (NRCan).<br>

-The available data through EODMS is vast, with RCM expected to take approximately 250,000 images per year, and RADARSAT-1 capturing over 710,000 publically available images over its lifetime.<br>
+The available data through EODMS is vast, with RCM expected to take approximately 250,000 images per year, and RADARSAT-1 capturing over 710,000 publicly available images over its lifetime.<br>

 Therefore, this tutorial will look to engage readers with this vast data through the use of EODMS through its accompanying REST API to search and display satellite imagery from RARDARSAT-1 and RCM on an interactive map.